Solid-state battery technology, SSD battery swap image

 Charging Times

 One of the most significant advantages of solid-state batteries is their ability to charge faster than lithium-ion batteries.
 The solid electrolyte can support higher charging currents, reducing the time it takes to recharge the battery.
-This improvement addresses one of the main drawbacks of current EV technology—long charging times.
+This improvement addresses one of the main drawbacks of current EV technology, long charging times.
 Solid-state batteries can potentially reduce charging times to under 15 minutes for an 80% charge, compared to 30-60 minutes for conventional lithium-ion batteries.

 Safety

 Safety is a critical concern for any battery technology.
 Solid-state batteries are inherently safer than lithium-ion batteries due to their non-flammable solid electrolyte.
 This reduces the risk of fires and thermal runaway, which are significant concerns with current lithium-ion technology.
-Furthermore, the solid electrolyte can prevent the growth of lithium dendrites, needle-like structures that can form during charging and cause short circuits.
+The solid electrolyte can prevent the growth of lithium dendrites, needle-like structures that can form during charging and cause short circuits.

 Cycle Life